Reduce, Reuse, Recycle: Recycling Laws and Regulations

 - Newsprint Goes to the Baler: At the end of the paper conveyor, clean newsprint falls into a large holding bin.
-A conveyor then dumps newsprint onto a long conveyor that leads to the baler.
+A conveyor then dumps newsprint onto a conveyor that leads to the baler.
 Approximately 85 percent of the paper processed is newsprint.

 Sorting Piles: When piles of magazines, phone books, containers, etc., accumulate under the platform in the sorting bins, a bucket loader will push them onto the conveyor that goes to the baler.

-- Magnetic Separation: The mixed recyclables travel up the conveyor and go through a magnetic separator that pulls the steel (tin) cans from the rest of the recyclable containers and drops them to a bin below.
+- Magnetic Separation: The mixed recyclables travel up the conveyor and go through a magnetic separator that pulls the steel (tin) items from the rest of the recyclable containers and drops them to a bin below.

 Fluffer and Baler

 Depending on the type of material to be compressed, it is fluffed as necessary and then banded with wire to produce a 3' x 4' x 5' bale.
 Bales are moved by forklift to storage or tractor-trailers for shipping.

 Where do the recyclables go and what are they used for?

 The recyclables are marketed to various companies and ultimately sold to the company willing to pay the highest price.
 Bales of recyclables are loaded on tractor-trailers and trucked to companies that process them into new products.
 The market for recyclables is in a constant state of fluctuation and the price per ton of recyclables can change daily.

 Following are examples of where some recyclables go and what they are used for: